olson-sean-k/plexus/README.md

 | `geometry-nalgebra`    | No      | [`nalgebra`]    |
 | `geometry-ultraviolet` | No      | [`ultraviolet`] |

-If using one of these supported crates, then enabling the corresponding feature is highly recommended.
+Enabling the corresponding feature is recommended if using one of these supported crates.

 Plexus also integrates with the [`decorum`] crate for floating-point representations that can be hashed for fast indexing.
 The `R64` type is a